adutra/polaris/polaris-service/README-quarkus.md

 # TODO

 * Modify `CallContext` and remove all usages of ThreadLocal, replace with proper context propagation.
+* Also use context propagation in task thread pools.
 * Complete utests/itests in `polaris-service`
 * Use `@QuarkustIntegrationTest` for integration tests (require root credential ID via env var)
 * Re-introduce `TestEnvironmentExtension`